When your wardrobe plan gets difficult

 - Stash some spending money to have readily available when you see something that’s perfect.
 There’s nothing worse than seeing the ideal item and not having cash to pay for it!

 These colors weren’t profoundly easier to find either!
 The green that I wanted was warm and sunny, not cool and ocean-like.
 And I never want vivid neon orange – this orange needed to be bright and strong, but still wearable.
-Happily, J. Crew has tee shirts in almost any color imaginable, and to endlessly wonderful Title 9 carries tops in some colors I don’t see anywhere else.
+Happily, J. Crew has tee shirts in almost any color imaginable, and the endlessly wonderful Title 9 carries tops in some colors I don’t see anywhere else.

 This part was a little bit easier – when I realized that I needed a top with some coverage, I was fine; taupe is a popular color for fall and winter.
 And the dress has the “speckled” texture that I wanted to include as an homage to the marking of the northern flicker.